Introduction

 In any case, there must be some delay period T, which splits the 'ideal' process into two phases.
 First a PENDING operation must be signed by a node -- otherwise dishonest nodes would be able to lie and pretend to be ready to accept one transaction while secretly spreading its secondary double spend -- followed by an ACCEPTED operation, which again signs the transaction with an irreversibility condition.
 The only condition under which a node should ever reverse after signing an ACCEPTED block should be for severe worldwide network degradation, or a manual whole-network fork, which should be marked with a TOMBSTONE operation and signature (rather than re-writing any data.)
 Tombstones are however used for PENDING operations that do not get accepted.
 To prevent attacks by anonymous sources against the first PENDING operation, a mem-pool buffer is used before signing any data to stop (some) obvious attacks which can introduce an additional minor delay phase.
 This can be skipped by nodes signing or pre-approving certain addresses for faster operations.

 Processing all of these signatures on each transaction would be most ideal and lead to the lowest latency, but is not strictly necessary due to the minimum delay period anyways.
 Instead, the most optimal operation would be for each node to create mini-batches of signatures (see prior work on ACCEPT, creating a Merkle proof for each hash or transaction being signed in each batch.
 This is the only 'block' level information that is ever really required, and this is the fastest way to actually create it.
 Every operation involved in creating blocks where order is agreed by multiple nodes only introduces additional delay between creating a proof and a receiver being able to check that proof.
 An ideal receiver interested in some arbitrary transaction only cares about collecting a set of proofs from as many nodes as possible, so his final output doesn't care at all arrangement of blocks, but rather how many nodes have deemed something as irreversible.
 Bitcoin and PoW networks typically obfuscate how this is actually happening, since conventionally you'd just check a couple external sources to find out what the 'accepted blocks' are rather than manually polling a large number of peers.
-They also don't give you (automatically,) much information about who these peers are -- and even worse, those peers never actually treat something as 'irreversible' if a larger (PoW, PoS) / length chain comes along.
+They also don't give you (automatically,) much information about who these peers are -- and even worse in some cases, those peers never actually treat something as 'irreversible' if a larger chain comes along.
+Others DO offer short-term irreversibility, but impose halting constraints based on network majorities.
 Again really the main problem here is being obfuscated by treating a block as a central data structure, when really the data of interest is the cumulative amount of trust associated with the set of peers and Merkle proofs available.
 A receiver will really only 'accept' a transaction after N block confirmations after it has been confirmed by several existing block aggregator websites, but this is more properly expressed as accepting a proof from N peers with scores associated with each peer.

 These scores again in most networks, are arbitrarily manually calculated, you trust some website to give you correct block information, or you trust the software to connect to peers and download the block data directly without knowing who you are connecting to.
 This obfuscation leads to all sorts of potential attacks and confusion, and requires many manual processes geared around protecting against this.
 Again also, in the event of forks the network is mostly unprepared to deal with this and requires operators to manually adjust to whichever fork they are interested in.
 And again also the software version forks are treated manually as well.